 Common in Middle Eastern cuisine, labneh is a thick, creamy, and tangy spread made from full-fat yogurt that has been strained overnight.
 About half the calories and fat of cream cheese, labneh is relatively low calorie and light.

-What equipment do you need to make homemade labneh (yogurt cheese)?
+What equipment do you need to make yogurt cheese?

 How long will labneh last in the refrigerator?